roll-w/lampray/README.md

 > [!NOTE]
 > Before running the command, you need to prepare a configuration file named
-> `lampray.conf` in your local directory for mount to the container and replace
+> `lampray.toml` in your local directory for mount to the container and replace
 > the `/path/to/conf/` with the actual path to the conf directory.

 > [!NOTE]